lob/lob-openapi/CONTRIBUTING.md

 ### Running a Single Test File

-To run just, say, the tests related to the addresses endpoints, do `npm run singleTest addresses`.
+To run a single suite of tests, such as `postcards_test.js`, use `npm run singleTest addresses`.
 More generally, it's `npm run singleTest <PLURAL_OF_RESOURCE>`.